Jeremiah33-3/C-and-Computer-Organisation/Computer_Organisation.md

 Two major components in a computer: processor and memory
 processor: perform computations -> bus: bridge between the two components -> memory: storage of code and data
 - code and data reside in memory -> transferred into the processor during execution
-- processor is faster than slower (working)
+- processor is faster than RAM (working) ->To avoid frequent access of memory
+- Need instruction to move data into registers
+  - Also to move data from registers to memory later
 - since memory access is slow, we avoid frequent access of memory by providing temporary storage for values in the processor (known as registers)
   - moving data from memory into a register -- load
   - moving data from a register into memory -- store